Oslo Metropolitan University: Management

+Rector Christen Krogh was appointed as rector on December 8, 2021.

 Curt Rice, an American linguist who was formerly a professor at the University of Tromsø, became rector on August 1, 2015.
 He is not the first non-Norwegian to head a Norwegian university or college however, as the University of Oslo has had several non-Norwegian chancellors in the past.